How Much Does It Cost for Laser Tattoo Removal

 As a general guide, smaller tattoos with black ink tend to sit at the lower end of the pricing range.
 Larger tattoos, those with mixed or difficult colours, or tattoos with dense professional ink, usually cost more per session and require more sessions overall.

-City State Estimated Cost Per Session Average Number of Sessions Estimated Total Cost
+Clinic Location Estimated Cost Per Session* Estimated Number of Sessions* Estimated Total Cost*

 If you are based in Newcastle or nearby areas such as Cameron Park, Wallsend, or the Hunter Region, a consultation at a local clinic can give you a more accurate estimate based on your tattoo size, ink type, and treatment goals.